How to accept yourself for unconditional peace & fulfillment

 And when you finally make friends with them, you will discover that you are actually not your emotions but an infinite awareness that can hold all of them– just like how the sky can hold any weather cloud.

 This is when you no longer become a victim of your emotions and instead you are creating with them– for example, letting your emotions assist you in your creative endeavors and your entrepreneurial pursuits.
+With that, you experience unconditional fullness, richness, and abundance of life, no matter what emotions you’re experiencing.

 Once you have begun more accepting of your inward self, life will begin to feel really good.

 That’s because what’s within is what’s without.
-What you see in the external world is a mirror reflection of how you perceive of your own self.
+What you see in the external world is a mirror reflection of how you perceive your own self.

 That’s what projection is.
 We are always projecting our inner world onto the outerworld, regardless of what reality presents to us.
-This is also the reason why no matter how we express ourselves to the world, people may see different things about us, based on their own projection
+This is also the reason why no matter how we express ourselves to the world, people may see different things about us, based on their own projection.

 Our outer worlds are always reflecting back the inner landscape inside of us.